martin-deploy-2/how-i-would-k8s/README.md

 1. Which language(s), librariy(es) and framework(s) you use for developping the applications don't matter at all.
 The containerization and deployment will differ from one tech stack to another, by that I mean the base image will surely differ, each framework will have expectations regarding the location of the its config files on the file system and environment variables, and will have different capabilities for hot-reloading the configuration without restarting if needs be.

-2. Which tool(s) you use to build your container images, be it Docker, Podman, NerdCTL, Kaniko or anything else, don't matter much either.
+2. Which tool(s) you use to build your container images, be it [Docker](https://docs.docker.com/get-started/overview/), [Podman](https://docs.podman.io/en/latest/), [NerdCTL](https://github.com/containerd/nerdctl), [Kaniko](https://github.com/GoogleContainerTools/kaniko) or anything else, don't matter much either.

-3. Helm VS Kustomize?
+3. [Helm VS Kustomize](https://www.youtube.com/watch?v=ZMFYSm0ldQ0&themeRefresh=1)?
 Here it goes again: this matters as much as a bar fight matters to the world.

-   * Raw YAML has the benefit of being the simplest, but will lack refactoring capabilities that go beyond YAML Anchors.
+   * Raw YAML has the benefit of being the simplest, but will lack refactoring capabilities that go beyond [YAML](https://www.educative.io/blog/advanced-yaml-syntax-cheatsheet#anchors) [Anchors](https://medium.com/@kinghuang/docker-compose-anchors-aliases-extensions-a1e4105d70bd).
 If your copy-pasting activities are taking an ever larger part of your time table, you should consider upgrading.
 One red flag that signals the limit of pure YAML is having one big YAML file for all the resources, and abusing YAML Anchors to refactor prevent repetitions.
 Another potential red flag is using a separate tool to statically generate the YAML.

-   * Kustomize works by defining base Kubernetes resources on one side, and overlays for those same resources on the other side.
+   * [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/) works by defining base Kubernetes resources on one side, and overlays for those same resources on the other side.
 At deploy-time, the overlays form layers that are merged into each other in the configured order.
-Kustomize works well for this use case, but lacks the ability to loop over a given list and generate N resources from configuration, or is quite verbose when it comes these advanced modifications.
+[Kustomize works well for this use case](https://www.densify.com/kubernetes-tools/kustomize/), but lacks the ability to loop over a given list and generate N resources from configuration, or is quite verbose when it comes these advanced modifications.
 I haven't used it much.

-   * Helm is a template engine.
+   * [Helm is a template engine](https://helm.sh/docs/chart_template_guide/data_types/).
 It's like PHP, old PHP without OOP, but you have to open and close the tags on each line, and the indentation of the output matters.
-On top of that, the user-defined functions, called Named Templates or Partials, take only one argument and can only return strings.
+On top of that, the user-defined functions, called [Named Templates or Partials](https://helm.sh/docs/chart_template_guide/named_templates/), take only one argument and [can only return strings](https://itnext.io/use-named-templates-like-functions-in-helm-charts-641fbcec38da#67d1).
 As a software developer by training, the template engine nature of Helm feels the most natural, despite its flaws.
-Helm shines where Kustomize tarnishes, also lack the overlaying bit of Kustomize: it is impossible to modify a resource once it's been output from a template file.
-The solution is to make your template ultra flexile and anticipate by having as many configurable blanks to fill, which leads to the well known Template Soup red flag.
+Helm shines where Kustomize flickers, lacking the overlaying bit of Kustomize: it is impossible to modify a resource once it's been output from a template file.
+The solution is to make your template ultra flexile and anticipate by having as many configurable blanks to fill, which leads to the well known [Template Soup](https://news.ycombinator.com/item?id=32624138#:~:text=Without%20you%20adding%20dozens%20of%20lines%20of%20values.yaml%20and%20golang%20template%20soup%20to%20a%20helm%20chart%20to%20allow%20every%20possible%20configuration%20a%20user%20might%20want%20(and%20never%20quite%20the%20same%20way%20in%20two%20different%20helm%20charts%20from%202%20different%20people).) red flag.
 A Helm chart is only as powerful as its templates are flexible.

-   * Carvel, ytt, kpt, Timoni, CUE...
+   * [Carvel ytt](https://www.youtube.com/watch?v=DLnXkH2keNg), [kpt](https://www.youtube.com/watch?v=Wavigyq7NdQ), [Timoni, CUE](https://www.youtube.com/watch?v=bbE1BFCs548)...
 At this point, I would advise throwing a fully fledged programming language at it and making your own tool.
-Use Typescript with Bun, get built-in support from VS Code, containerize it into an Argo CD Content Management Plugin, use Modules and `export function` to return the Kubernetes resources as objects, gather them into an array, use `for` loops to "overlay" the non-configurable values, serialize to JSON or YAML.
+Use [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html) with [Bun](https://bun.sh/docs), get built-in support from VS Code, containerize it into an [Argo CD Content Management Plugin](https://argo-cd.readthedocs.io/en/release-2.9/operator-manual/config-management-plugins/), use JS Modules and `export function` to return the Kubernetes resources as objects, gather them into an array, use `for` loops to "overlay" the non-configurable values, serialize to JSON or YAML.

    The important thing here is that the chart only has the default `values.yaml` file.
 It does not define the values for each cluster or environment the application will be deployed in, as those will be provided by a different source.

-4. Argo Workflows, Azure DevOps Pipelines, Jenkins or any other pipeline executor(s) that can trigger on change of a Git repository or artifact hub will do, it doesn't matter.
+4. [Argo Workflows](https://argoproj.github.io/argo-workflows/), [Azure DevOps Pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops), [Jenkins](https://www.jenkins.io/doc/) or any other pipeline executor(s) that can trigger on change of a Git repository or artifact hub will do, it doesn't matter.

 The job of the pipeline in each app repo is to produce deployable deliverables.
-Namely, it should build the app into a `*.dll`, `*.jar` or whatever artifact applies, run the unit tests, build the container image from the built artifact and publish it to a container registry, update the Helm chart's default `values.yaml` to use this container image, package it, and push the resulting `*.tgz` to a Helm repository.
+Namely, it should build the app into a `*.dll`, `*.jar` or whatever artifact applies, run the unit tests, build the container image from the built artifact and publish it to a container registry, update the Helm chart's default `values.yaml` to use this container image, [package](https://helm.sh/docs/helm/helm_package/) it, and push the resulting `*.tgz` to a Helm repository.

 This whole application-side sub-process is entirely self-contained, and doesn't require knowledge of where the applications will be deployed.
-It also heavily relies on you, or an automated process, being disciplined enough to version the 💩 out of everything, from application code, to container images, to packaged charts, and cascade the version number increments according to your chosen versioning scheme!
+It also heavily relies on you, or an automated process, being disciplined enough to [version the 💩 out of everything](https://semver.org/spec/v2.0.0.html), from application code, to container images, to packaged charts, and cascade the version number increments according to your chosen versioning scheme!